 Candles are often a staple in Christmas decorations and traditions.
 But have your students ever heard of a candle that can drink water?
 Help them see the science behind this “magic trick” with the following lesson:

-Use Newsela’s knowledge and skill-building products to create timely, engaging lessons for every holiday, event, and state mandate all year.
+Use Newsela’s knowledge and skill-building products to create timely, engaging lessons for every holiday and event all year.
 If you’re not a Newsela customer yet, sign up for Newsela Lite and get a 45-day free trial of all our premium and differentiated content and activities to help you plan more exciting activities for Christmas and beyond.

 Help students explore and understand the Jewish end-of-year holiday using engaging ELA, social studies, and science Hanukkah activities.